Playbooks11 min read

 A dealer directory inside your leasing software for brokers keeps OEM incentives, floor contacts, and approval quirks where sales can use them.
 When dealer contact management lives beside deals, follow-ups stay accurate and fewer cars get quoted on stale programs.

-Brokers live on phones between lot visits and lender callbacks.
-Mobile workflow means responsive layouts, push or email notifications that link directly to the right record, and role-aware alerts so finance is not spammed with sales noise.
+Brokers also live on phones between lot visits and lender callbacks.
+Look for responsive layouts, optional Slack alerts for new credit or sell-your-car intake, and role-aware visibility so finance is not spammed with sales noise.

 How LeasingStack maps to this bar

-LeasingStack is built as auto broker software centered on intake, staff queues, dealer relationships, and deal visibility—not generic horizontal CRM.
-If your evaluation scorecard starts from broker workflows instead of vendor marketing, you will pick a platform your floor actually adopts.
+LeasingStack is auto broker software for hosted intake, a white-label public site, Deal Desk quoting, vendor soft pulls, dealer directory, and deal visibility.
+It is not a generic horizontal CRM.
+Start your scorecard from broker workflows and you will pick a platform your floor actually adopts.

 ← Back to blog